lkanand/bamazon/README.md

 #### Add to Inventory

-If the store receives a shipment of an existing item, the manager can select this option to update the inventory.
-The program will then ask the manager for the product name and the amount to add.
+If the store receives a shipment of an existing item, the manager can select this action to update the inventory.
+The program will ask the manager for the product name and the amount to add.
 If at any point in this process the manager realizes that he / she has made a mistake, he / she can navigate back to the menu by selecting `Abort` or entering `B`.
-After successfully adding inventory, the program will direct the manager back to the menu screen.
+After successfully adding inventory, the program will ask the manager to choose another action.

 <p align = 'center'>
     <img src = '/bamazon_screenshots/bamazonManager/gif_three.gif' width = '400'>